tauri-apps/tauri-docs/docs/api/config.md

 ## Platform-Specific Configuration

-In addition to the default configuration file, Tauri can read a platform-specific configuration from `tauri.linux.conf.json`, `tauri.windows.conf.json`, and `tauri.macos.conf.json` (or `Tauri.linux.toml`, `Tauri.windows.toml` and `Tauri.macos.toml` if the `Tauri.toml` format is used), which gets merged with the main configuration object.
+In addition to the default configuration file, Tauri can read a platform-specific configuration from `tauri.linux.conf.json`, `tauri.windows.conf.json`, `tauri.macos.conf.json`, `tauri.android.conf.json` and `tauri.ios.conf.json` (or `Tauri.linux.toml`, `Tauri.windows.toml`, `Tauri.macos.toml`, `Tauri.android.toml` and `Tauri.ios.toml` if the `Tauri.toml` format is used), which gets merged with the main configuration object.

 ## Configuration Structure